-At [insert school name] we encourage the use of external agencies or speakers to enrich the experiences of our pupils.
-We will ensure that any visitor coming into the school has been 'checked' appropriately in accordance with Keeping Children Safe in Education 2015.
+At St Thomas and St Anne's CE Primary School we encourage the use of external agencies or speakers to enrich the experiences of our pupils.
+We will ensure that any visitor coming into the school has been 'checked' appropriately in accordance with Keeping Children Safe in Education.
 Such vetting is to ensure that we do not unwittingly use agencies that contradict each other with their messages or that are inconsistent with, or are in complete opposition to, the schools values and ethos.